Sexual Misconduct Policy

 Students found responsible of violation(s) of the Sexual and Gender-based Misconduct Policy will face disciplinary sanctions that may include the following: expulsion, suspension, probation, reprimand, warning, restitution, education/counseling, no-contact order, restriction from extracurricular programs or activities, loss of leadership opportunity or positions in activities, housing restriction/relocation, and/or restriction from College employment, among others.

 Alternative Testimony Options

 Alternative testimony options that do not compromise the integrity of the hearing process may be requested by either the Complainant or the Respondent.
-Options may include, placing a privacy screen in the hearing room, or allowing the Complainant and the Respondent to testify from another room via video, or other options that provide a safe space for participation while not depriving the parties of their rights in the process.
+Options that provide a safe space for participation while not depriving the parties of their rights in the process may be requested and will be considered.
 The Procedural Coordinator, in consultation with the Hearing Board Chair, determines the appropriateness of these requests and assumes responsibility for these arrangements.